-A hypothetical use case would be a Cloudflare customer in Germany enabling Regional Services to limit servicing to the EU.
-Their end-user clients will connect to the nearest Cloudflare location anywhere in the world, but if that location is outside the EU, the traffic is passed to a Cloudflare EU location before it is inspected.
+In practice, when a Cloudflare customer enables Regional Services, their end-user clients will connect to the nearest Cloudflare location anywhere in the world, but if that location is outside Australia, the traffic is passed to a Cloudflare Australian location before it is inspected.
 The customer still receives the benefit of our global, low-latency, high-throughput network, which is capable of withstanding even the largest DDoS attacks.

 However, Regional Services also gives customers local control.
-Only data centers inside the EU will have the access necessary to apply security policies.
-This approach allows Cloudflare to select the fastest route to the EU and the closest available point of presence for processing.
+Only data centers inside Australia will have the access necessary to apply security policies.
+This approach allows Cloudflare to select the fastest route to Australia and the closest available point of presence for processing.